denvercude/sues-world-tour/README.md

 - **Upload:** Users fill out a form (caption, location, image, password).
 The image is validated (type, size), uploaded to Supabase Storage, and a new post is added to the database.
 - **Security:** Uploads require a password, checked via a secure API route.
 Only valid uploads are accepted.
 - **Supabase:** Handles all data storage, image hosting, and public URL generation.

----

-## About
-Created by Denver Cude.
-Sue’s World Tour is an experiment in collaborative storytelling and modern web tech.